Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can Traffic Tickets Affect Your Car Insurance Premiums?

-The answer is a resounding yes.
-Your car insurance rates can potentially be affected greatly by your traffic tickets.
+Yes, your car insurance rates can potentially be affected greatly by your traffic tickets.
 If you get pulled over for a DUI, distracted driving, or serious speeding charges, there is a good chance your rates will see a steep increase.

 While parking tickets and a few speeding tickets here and there aren’t likely to raise your car insurance rates by a lot, they can still bump it up a little.
 Basically, everything included in your driving history has the potential to raise or lower your insurance costs, no matter what.
-How much these tickets affect your insurance will depend greatly on the severity of the offences, how frequently you are being ticketed and how soon you are paying your tickets.
+How much these tickets affect your insurance will depend greatly on the severity of the offences, how frequently you are being ticketed, and how soon you are paying your tickets.

 The Bottom Line